openbmc/hiomapd/Documentation/mbox_protocol.md

 WINDOW_ERROR	- Command not valid for active window or no active window
 		- Try opening an appropriate window and retrying the command

+SEQ_ERROR	- Invalid sequence number supplied with command

+LOCKED_ERROR	- Tried to mark dirty or erased locked area of flash

 ### Information
 - All multibyte messages are LSB first (little endian)
 - All responses must have a valid return code in byte 13